syncfusion-content/wpf-docs/wpf/Diagram/Automatic-Layouts.md

 ![Layout_segment_overlapping_image](Automatic-Layouts_images/Automatic-Layouts_img14.png)

->N `AvoidSegmenyOverlapping` not valid for `RadialTreeLayout`.
+>N `AvoidSegmentOverlapping` not valid for `RadialTreeLayout`.

 ### Customize Margin in layout

-[Margin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Layout.Base.LayoutBase~Margin.html) property of `DirectedTreeLayout` is used to provide space between the bounds of the treelayout to the diagram.
+[Margin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Layout.Base.LayoutBase~Margin.html) property of `DirectedTreeLayout` is used to provide space between the bounds of the tree layout to the diagram.
 The default margin value is `50`.

 {% tabs %}